Annaolivia5/Climate-Analysis-Dashboard/README.md

 # Web-Design-Challenge

-In this project HTML and CSS were used to create a visualiztion dashboard, to present plots and data anylses.
+In this project HTML and CSS/Bootstrap were used to create a visualiztion dashboard, to present plots and data anylses.
 The dashboard was deployed through github pages and can be viewed at the following link:

 https://annaolivia5.github.io/Web-Design-Challenge/